 - Experienced amateur with a specific objective.
 AI for the 12 to 24-week build is the highest-leverage tool.
 Add a guided trip or skills clinic where the route demands it.
 Optional: monthly human check-in if you value the conversation.

 - Aspiring elite athlete.
 AI as the daily engine, plus a dedicated human coach who knows your full arc.
-The AI handles load tracking and daily adaptation.
+The AI handles daily load tracking and weekly plan adaptation.
 The human handles strategy, psychology, and the things that do not fit in a dashboard.

 Where TTM sits in this picture